 I think we can all relate to these flavors of feedback.
 While (possibly) oversimplified examples, these embody what is meant by reactive or directive feedback (respectively).
 This feedback can come from many places: an emotional response, an adverse reaction to change, or even a misplaced attempt to “contribute” to the design process.
-While in some cases this type of feedback might be fair, or even right, they do not fit the accepted definition of critique, which we’ll get into next.
+While in some cases this type of feedback might be fair or even right, it does not fit the accepted definition of critique, which we’ll get into next.

 Critique as Critical Thinking